 Teaching a creative writing class?
+Trying to encourage creative writing?
 I’ve developed my attitude as I’ve taught this elective.

 We all have an important message.